Introduction

 Should I Apply for IELTS Revaluation Results?
 Key Considerations

 Often, test-takers find themselves asking, “But should I apply for IELTS Revaluation Results or should I just retake the test?”
-The decision can be tricky, but here are a few pointers to guide you:
+The decision can be tricky, but here are a few pointers to guide you:- Close to the Desired Band: If you are just 0.5 band short in Writing or Speaking, revaluation could be worth a shot.

 - Confidence in Your Performance: If you genuinely believe you performed well but suspect an underestimation, it might be worth applying for EOR.